 In 2011 professors Milene S. Silveira and Isabel H. Manssour began the first project of Social Networks data visualization.
 Professor Roberto Tietzmann joined the research team at the end of 2013.
-Initially the project was named as DaVis (Data Visualization) and over the years several undergraduate, masters and PhD students from both FAMECOS (School of Communications) and the FACIN (School of Computer Science), participated in the project.
+Initially the project was named as DaVis (Data Visualization) and over the years several undergraduate, masters and PhD students from both FAMECOS (School of Communications) and the School of Technology, participated in the project.
 In 2017, with the increase of the team, and with the equipment acquired over the years, the DaVInt lab (Data Visualization and Interaction) was created.
 It is physically located in Room 654 of Building 32 of PUCRS.
-We now have 6 desktop computers, 1 notebook and 1 server, as well as tablets and cameras, and a multidisciplinary team formed by communication, administration, engineering and information technology students.
+We now have 7 desktop computers, 2 notebooks and 1 server, as well as tablets and cameras, and a multidisciplinary team formed by communication, administration, and information technology students and researchers.

-Information visualization, computer vision and image processing, interactive digital narratives, and end-user development are the main areas of research of the projects under development in the lab.
+Data visualization, visual analytics, computer vision, interactive digital narratives, and end-user development are the main areas of research of the projects under development in the lab.